3 observations after another Embiid injury scare, Sixers' tight Game 1 loss to Knicks

 Lowry (18 points) hit a three and drew a foul on Hartenstein while shooting behind the arc.
 Maxey raised his game in the third quarter with driving layups galore and an impressive rearview block on Brunson.

 The Sixers continued their diligent work on Brunson and had sustained zone defense success against New York in the second half.
-Though Embiid's movement seemed to be labored at times, he played effective back-line defense that enabled his teammates to be aggressive and sprinkled in several offensive highlights as well.
+Though Embiid's movement was labored at times, he played effective back-line defense that enabled his teammates to be aggressive and sprinkled in several offensive highlights as well.

 He nabbed a steal, started a fast break, and threw a sensational one-handed bounce pass ahead to Oubre for a dunk.